simplygoodwork/gw.ultimate_package/readme.md

 1. Point your web server to the `/public` folder

 ## Watching for changes and compiling CoffeeScript / Sass
-Grunt watch is a required package which allows you to watch for changes to your Sass and CoffeeScript
+Grunt watch is a required package which allows you to watch for changes to your Sass and CoffeeScript.
+This is useful for development, because as you save your files, Grunt will recompile them for you.

     grunt watch